-Keith Looby Exhibition
+Keith Looby Dichotomy

-Spud Lane Studios Presents:
+Spud Lane Studios & Gallery Presents:

 KEITH LOOBY — Dichotomy

 Dichotomy features a selection of paintings and etchings from Looby's personal collection, curated by Ric Abel.
-The show will be opened by art critic John McDonald, of the Sydney Morning Herald, on Saturday 27 August and will run until 9 October.
+The show was opened by notable art critic John McDonald, of the Sydney Morning Herald, on Saturday 27 August and will run until 9 October 2022.

 Saturday 27 August – Sunday 9 October 2022

-Spud Lane Studios (at the back of SHAC), U1/74-76 Hoddle Street, Robertson NSW 2577
+Spud Lane Studios, U1/74-76 Hoddle Street, Robertson NSW 2577

 Friday to Monday, 10am–4pm